zxc916684603/ecs/intl.en-US/User Guide/Instances/Create an instance/Create an f3 instance.md

     **Note:** A Xilinx image is available for use \(recommended\).
 The image is only available as a Shared image.
 To obtain the image, open a ticket.

--   **System Disk**: Allocate a 200 GiB Ultra Cloud Disk for the system image.
+-   **System Disk**: Allocate a 200 GiB Ultra Disk for the system image.
 -   **Network**: Select **VPC**.

 ## Best practices {#section_hsy_fm1_ydb .section}